-Anthropophobia is not a real threat to the person; instead, it is a type of worry they have.
+Anthropophobia is not a real threat to the person; it is a worry they have.
 People cannot regulate this fear or anxiety, which leads to many scary thoughts.
 The condition is highly prevalent among adolescents, teenagers, and women.

 The National Institute of Mental Health defines Anthropophobia as a “social anxiety condition”, and researchers believe it is ‘sociophobia’, or the fear of social gatherings.

 In severe cases, Anthropophobia can cause a person to drop out of school, college, or employment and shun social events.
 It will prevent individuals from fulfilling their basic human urge to engage with others.